-Please note that this show has been rescheduled for August 21st: all tickets will be honored for the rescheduled date.
+Please note that this show has been rescheduled from April 3rd: all tickets will be honored for the rescheduled date.

 It's been nearly a dozen years since David Wax and Suz Slezak played their first show together, kicking off a partnership that's led to seven records, multiple Top 20 chart placements, performances alongside contemporaries like The Avett Brothers and heroes like Los Lobos, and — most importantly — a family of four.
 As that family has grown, so has the band's sound.
 Filled with husband-and-wife vocal harmonies, Mexican stringed instruments, melodic hooks, and blasts of brass, David Wax Museum's albums fly the worldly flag for a brand of Americana that reaches far beyond American borders.

 As the world tour for 2015's Guesthouse wound down, Wax and Slezak began focusing upon home once again.
 They welcomed another child into the world.
 They sank their roots into their new hometown of Charlottesville, Virginia.
 And, for the first time in years, they hit the road as a duo, reminding them of their earliest tours.
 "This band started as a DIY project where we basically said 'yes' to the universe, never turned down a gig, and happily played people's living rooms," remembers Wax.
 "It was just the two of us, building a band and a life together."

 Early in 2018, after honing a new batch of songs on the road, they found themselves making music in the Nashville-based home studio of Carl Broemel (My Morning Jacket's, Ray LaMontagne) who produced David Wax Museum's most compelling work to date, Line of Light.
 Released in 2019 by the Austin-based indie label Nine Mile Records, the album refocuses on the band's two co-founders.
 Weaving the personal with the political, the global with the spiritual, Line of Light chronicles the landscapes and longings that connect us all.